jeremiahbuddha/ekf/Readme.md

 Now I need to:

-- Modify my "observer" to also log the STM values.
+X Modify my "observer" to also log the STM values.
-- Understand what the STM values are (do they map me just back to the previous time step, or all the way back to the epoch?)
+X Understand what the STM values are (do they map me just back to the previous time step, or all the way back to the epoch?)
+   * NOTE: I Think they map all the way back to the epoch.
-- Get a printStm() method working on my Motion.
+X Get a printStatePartials() method working on my Motion.
+- Verify partials at t=10 against python version.
 - Implement the partials of state wrt J2, Cd, etc in my Action classes.
 - Start working on my filter (in the knowlege class)
 - Write some unit tests?